Example of Confusion Matrix in Python

 Creating a Confusion Matrix in Python using Pandas

-To start, here is the dataset to be used for the Confusion Matrix in Python:
+To start, here is the dataset to be used for the Confusion Matrix:

-You can then capture this data in Python by creating pandas DataFrame using this code:
+You can then capture this data in Python by creating a DataFrame:

 import pandas as pd